zafodtom/lastsong/README.md

 # Volumio 3 (and 2) 'Recently Added' playlist generator

-A Python script to be ran on a Volumio server that generates playlists consisting of recently added songs.
+A Python script to be ran on a Volumio server that generates/ maintains playlists consisting of recently added songs.

 This script generates a Volumio playlist to the folder `/data/playlist` from file added info in `/var/log/mpd.log`.
 The script automatically starts `mpc update` to update your Volumio library.